GemmaCroad/Web-Directions-Conference-Notes/2021/hover-1.md

 **Low Risk:**

-Even more available to use right now, but might need @supports and polyfills
+Even more available to use right now, but might need @supports and polyfills, could be buggy

-- Color Level 4
+- **Color Level 4**

-#hex-with-alpha
+  - hex-with-alpha
-#functional-notation
+  - functional-notation
-#lab-and-lch
+  - lab-and-lch
-#color-function
+  - color-function

-- HD color
+- **HD color**

-Can this display do high-definition color
+  - Can this display do high-definition color
 ```
 @media (dynamic-range: high) {
   .neon-pink: {